usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/windows.rst

 		* NetFx3ServerFeatures
 		* NetFx3

-		To install these features, run the following Windows commands:
+		To install these features, you can either go to the control panel under ``Programs and Features`` or open a command prompt window as Administrator and run the following Windows commands:

 			* start /w dism /online /enable-feature /all /featurename:ServerCore-WOW64
 			* start /w dism /online /enable-feature /all /featurename:NetFx2-ServerCore